StefanScott/urweb-queryX1-dyn/README.md

 The present example `queryX1dy` is different in two ways:

-(a) Instead of having a `<button>` on the page, it has a [`<ctextbox source={theFilterSource}>`](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L41-L43) on the page, which receives the user's input, thus automatically changing [`theFilterSource`](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L37).
+(a) Instead of having a `<button>` on the page, it has a [`<ctextbox source={theFilterSource}>`](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L41-L43), which receives the user's input, thus automatically changing [`theFilterSource`](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L37).

-(b) The `onclick` event in both of those previous demos also *writes* some data on the server (batch-inserting records, or incrementing a sequence, respectively).
+(b) The `onclick` event in the Increment and Batch demos also *writes* some data on the server (batch-inserting records, or incrementing a sequence, respectively).

 But the present project `queryX1dyn` *does not write* any data on the server: it merely *reads* some data from the server.

 (Of course, even though the demos do a "write" while the present project merely does a "read", both the "read" and the "write" are still *transactional*, since they both involve *accessing* the database on the server.)

 Therefore, it makes sense that: